 - Sudden incorporation in the midst of trouble.

-The exceptional team of Toronto corporate commercial lawyers at Milosevic Fiske LLP regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes, to complex multi-party commercial claims.
+The exceptional team of Toronto corporate commercial lawyers at Milosevic & Associates regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes, to complex multi-party commercial claims.
 We can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.